gavinfowler/blog/content/about.md

 <!-- [Projects](/projects/) -->

 I currently work at the Space Dynamics Lab in Logan, UT as an engineering assistant.
 I am working on a Java web application with ExtJS on the front end.
-I have also assisted in helping our lead developer in using python and bash scripting.
+I have also assisted in helping our lead developer update our landing and search page in Vue.js.

 I participated in concert, jazz and marching band for 3 years in high school, playing saxophone, baritone, and trombone.
 This led to a year in the Battalion Drum and Bugle Corps playing euphonium.
 I have played many different instruments but my favorites have included baritone saxophone in jazz band and trombone in concert band.
 I am a fan of jazz music with some of my favorite artists/groups being: the Brecker Brothers, Tower of Power (especially Doc Kupka, who plays bari sax), and Charlie Parker.